Maui Resources and Information After the Fires

 • Med-Quest is removing edits for early medication refills and DME.
 So, patients should be able to fill medications and obtain equipment if they do not have these.

-• NEW: Medication Program for Uninsured called EPAP by HHS.
+• Medication Program for Uninsured called EPAP by HHS.
 EPAP will be covering the vast majority of prescriptions for uninsured patients.
 To see the list of uncovered medications and covered DME, click on this link.

 WIC: Update on Infant Formula